sky-shift/skyshift/ROADMAP.md

 - [x] General support for job inspection via exec

 ### Graphical Dashboard
-Status and availability "at a glance"
-- [ ] Aggregate available/unavailable-resource summarization
+- [ ] UI to view each cluster and the aggregate available/unavailable resources.
-- [ ] Available-resource summarization by resource-group
+- [ ] Monitor status of jobs and services submitted through Skyshift.
-- [ ] Per-job progress (time enqueued, time running, ...)

 ### Data collection and export
 - [ ] Accumulate usage statistics